phm-esl/sandpit/protocol_tools/doc/Centipede-template-programming-manual.md

 the formal constraints of the protocol that might normally prevent such invalid examples.

-Centipede uses this concept of linear message form with slots filled with values.
+Centipede applies this concept of linear message form with slots filled with values.
 This enables tests to be constructed so that the underlying protocol can be almost entirely abstracted, such that one protocol can be substituted with another, and the test definition not need any modification.